timeplus-io/proton/examples/nginx-grafana/README.md

 }
 ```

-Here's the first line we saw earlier, but this time annotated to show the individual fields of the log format.
+Here's the first line we saw earlier, but this time annotated to show individual fields from the log format.

 ![nginx access log - first line - annotated](images/02_nginx-access-log-1st-line.png)

 We can see that the log format uses a single space as separator between fields.
 If we try to parse that line using this Python regex, it will fail to parse: